swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     wc * | sort -k 3 -n | head -n 1

 Now, `cd` into the `Bert` directory and enter the command `../smallest`.
-Notice that it says "permission denied" (For Windows users, you may can execute without problem.).
-This happens because we haven't told the shell that this is an executable file.
+Mac and Linux users will likely get a "permission denied" error.
+(Windows users can likely execute without problem.).
+This happens on unix-based operating systems because we haven't told the shell that this file can be *executed*.

+*Executables* are just files with executable permissions.
 If you do `ls -l ../smallest`, it will show you the permissions on the left of the listing.

-Enter the following commands:
+To add executable permissions on Mac or Linux, enter the following commands:

     chmod a+x ../smallest
     ../smallest